Jeremy Eierman: Professional career

 Eierman was selected in the second round with the 70th overall selection by the Oakland Athletics in the 2018 Major League Baseball draft.
 On June 15, 2018, he signed with Oakland for a $1,232,000 signing bonus.
-He made his professional debut with the Vermont Lake Monsters of the Class A Short Season New York–Penn League, batting .235 with eight home runs, 26 RBIs, and ten stolen bases in 62 games.
-He spent 2019 with the Stockton Ports of the Class A-Advanced California League, slashing .208/.270/.357 with 13 home runs and 64 RBIs over 131 games.
-He did not play a minor league game in 2020 due to the cancellation of the minor league season caused by the COVID-19 pandemic.
+Eierman made his professional debut with the Vermont Lake Monsters of the Low-A New York–Penn League, batting .235 with eight home runs, 26 RBI, and ten stolen bases in 62 games.
+He spent 2019 with the Stockton Ports of the High-A California League, slashing .208/.270/.357 with 13 home runs and 64 RBI over 131 games.
+Eierman did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.

 For the 2021 season, Eierman was assigned to the Midland RockHounds of the Double-A Central.
 He was placed on the injured list in mid-July with a quad strain and missed the remainder of the year.
-Over sixty games, he slashed .247/.335/.448 with ten home runs and thirty RBIs.
-He was selected to play in the Arizona Fall League for the Mesa Solar Sox after the season.
-He returned to Midland for the 2022 season.
-Over 72 games, he hit .203 with 14 home runs and 44 RBIs.
+Over sixty appearances, he slashed .247/.335/.448 with ten home runs and thirty RBI.
+Eierman was selected to play in the Arizona Fall League for the Mesa Solar Sox after the season.
+He returned to Midland for the 2022 season; over 72 games, he hit .203 with 14 home runs and 44 RBI.

+Eierman spent the majority of the 2023 season with Midland, also appearing in one game for the rookie-level Arizona Complex League Athletics; in 36 games for the RockHounds, he batted .188/.295/.305 with three home runs, six RBI, and four stolen bases.
+In 2024, he made 76 appearances split between the ACL Athletics and Midland, slashing a cumulative .232/.297/.419 with 13 home runs, 39 RBI, and two stolen bases.
+Eierman elected free agency following the season on November 6, 2024.

-Personal
+Personal life

 Eierman's father, John Eierman, was an outfielder in the Boston Red Sox organization.
 His older brother, Johnny Eierman, was drafted in the third round of the 2011 MLB draft by the Tampa Bay Rays and played on the University of Missouri football team.